pangenome/chromosome_communities/workflows/2a_Untangling_Acros.md

 ```

-How many pq-contigs appear to cross the rDNA array?
+How many pq-contigs appear to cross the rDNA array (touches both sides)?

 ```shell
 n=1